3 Things to Remember About Sexual Harassment at Work

 3. Create an everyday culture where harassment is unacceptable.

 Are you the boss?
 Or a manager?
 Be sure that your company or organization prioritizes sexual harassment training.
 In Connecticut, companies with three or more employees must post a notice that tells employees that sexual harassment is prohibited.
-Companies with 50 or more employees must provide a two-hour training each year.
+Companies with 50 or more employees must provide a two-hour training for managers and supervisors within six months of their hire or promotion.

 But even if your company is smaller, consider an annual training anyway.
 It sends a top-down message that this behavior is not acceptable.
 As the CT Employment Law Blog says: train, train, train!
 And take swift action when these situations arise.